14 Best French Flashcard Websites and Apps in 2026

 The app aims to build a strong French vocabulary using familiar words and phrases.
 Every flashcard includes examples that offer authentic context and typical usage.

 Flashcards feature audio recordings from native speakers to build up listening skills and pronunciation.
-You can also check your statistics, like words you learned and time spent, and follow your progress.
+You can also view your statistics, such as the words you learned and the time you spent, and track your progress.

 Platforms: Android | iOS | Web